lekisyaaAaa/initialb2b/BACKEND_TEST_RESULTS.md

 ## 🚀 **Next Steps:**

 ### **Option 1: Continue with Full Database Integration**
-- Set up MongoDB Atlas or local MongoDB
+- Ensure PostgreSQL is configured and `DATABASE_URL` is set in `backend/.env`
-- Enable the full server with database functionality
+- Enable the full server with database functionality (Sequelize + Postgres)
 - Test complete CRUD operations

 ### **Option 2: Build the Frontend**